 - Sequel Hook: Most plot threads are wrapped up in a rather conclusive manner, except Dalek Ahn escaping.
 Rich admitted this was a deliberate hook for a possible future story.

-- Seven Minute Lull: Page 141 features everyone talking at once, and Jamie gets a line at the very end:Jamie: An' I could see her bra...
+- Seven Minute Lull: One page features everyone talking at once, and Jamie gets a line at the very end:Jamie: An' I could see her bra...

 - Shown Their Work: Holy crap has he.
 The author's even pointed out exactly where and when all the Doctors and their companions are coming from.

 - Summon Bigger Fish: Quite a few villains are defeated or set back by one or other Doctor summoning their arch enemies, but the best example of this trope comes towards the end when Nine and Ten unleash the Reapers on the Guardians.

 - Take a Third Option: The Black and White Guardians demand that the Doctor choose between one of them, condemning the universe either to strict, stifling, perfect Order or the mass destruction of perfect Chaos.
 Have they watched the show?